Luxembourg/Germany/France

 Morning:

-After checking out of the hotel, depart Cologne by motorcoach and travel through the Rhine and Moselle regions toward Burg Eltz.
-Along the way, observe river valleys, vineyards, and historic towns that have shaped the region’s cultural and economic development.
-Arrive at Burg Eltz, one of Germany’s best-preserved medieval castles.
+Checking out of the hotel, we’ll depart Cologne by motorcoach and travel through the Rhine and Moselle regions toward Burg Eltz.
+Along the way, we’ll observe river valleys, vineyards, and historic towns that have shaped the region’s cultural and economic development.
+We’ll arrive at Burg Eltz, one of Germany’s best-preserved medieval castles.
 Set in a wooded valley above the Elzbach stream, the castle dates to the 12th century and has remained in the possession of the same noble family for more than 800 years.
-During a guided field trip, explore its towers, timber-framed houses and fortified rooms while learning about the architecture and daily life of the medieval German nobility.
-Afterward, continue by motorcoach to the nearby town of Cochem, where you will have free time to explore and find lunch on your own.
+During a docent-led field trip, explore its towers, timber-framed houses and fortified rooms while learning about the architecture and daily life of the medieval German nobility.
+Afterwards, we’ll continue by motorcoach to the nearby town of Cochem, where we will have some time to explore and find lunch on our own.

 Lunch: